PVAT1187/DeadlyBouncyBalls_Game/README.md

   - Real-time physics and bouncing
   - Circle-to-rectangle and ball-to-ball collisions
   - Ball splitting with blinking warning effect
-  - Random color, speed, and direction for dynamic difficulty
+  - Random color, speed, position and direction for dynamic difficulty
 - Game States & UI
-  - Start Screen with game title and clickable start button
+  - Start Screen with game title and clickable buttons
   - Gameplay Screen with real-time rendering and physics
   - Game Over Screen with restart and main menu navigation
   - Instructions Overlay available from the menu
-  - Pause Menu Overlay with resume and exit options
+  - Pause Menu Overlay with resume and main menu options
   - Fully interactive SFML Text buttons using mouse detection
 - Architecture
   - Frame-rate independent movement using deltaTime
-  - Modular classes for entities, physics, screens, and overlays
+  - Modular classes for core, entities, math, physics, screens, overlays and UI utilities
-  - Clean separation of logic vs UI vs rendering
+  - Clean separation of logic, UI, rendering

 ---